Domofera/Domofera_MOOC/README.md

 It's important to emphasize that a **MOOC placed at the root URL is not editable online**.
 Maybe you want to do other courses, but if not, you have to [Switch your URL](https://code.google.com/p/course-builder/wiki/FAQ#How_do_I_make_my_root_course_editable_through_the_browser?).

+Do it in your **LOCALHOST and in REMOTE (your-name-app.appspot.com)**, because the deployment won't do it automatically.
 If you have followed the previous link instructions, you are should have this two courses:

 ![Courses](https://github.com/Domofera/Domofera_MOOC/blob/master/Domofera_MOOC/docu/img/courses.png "Courses")